apache/airflow/docs/apache-airflow/installation/upgrading.rst

 can use the ``airflow db shell`` command - this will drop you in the db shell tool for your database and you will be able to both inspect and delete the table.

-Alternatively, you can drop the table by following the steps below:
+How to drop the table using Kubernetes:

 1. Exec into any of the Airflow pods - webserver or scheduler: ``kubectl exec -it <your-webserver-pod> python``